 How do you teach your children to be grateful and generous?

-When children are indulged with lots of material possessions and never feel a need for anything they are cheated out of learning gratitude and basically become “spoiled brats.”
+When children are indulged with lots of material possessions and never feel a need for anything, or never have the chance to earn their own possession, they are cheated out of learning gratitude and basically become “spoiled brats.”

-Why allowances don’t work.
+Why allowances don’t work for money-smart kids.

 Allowances don’t work for the same reason that government entitlement programs don’t work.
 Paying someone for doing nothing produces . . . nothing.
 Many parents spend gobs of money on their kids or repeatedly give them a cash allowance to spend.

 At what age do your kids start buying their own clothes and why?

-Between the ages of 9 and 11 we give them a raise and the additional responsibility of purchasing all of their own clothing.
-It’s a real world responsibility and they love shouldering it, and wearing it.
+Between the ages of 9 and 11, we give them a raise and the additional responsibility of purchasing all of their own clothing.
+It’s a real-world responsibility and they love shouldering it and wearing it.

-How much does it cost to raise a MoneySmart kid?
+How much does it cost to raise Money Smart Kids?

 The USDA calculates that it will cost the average parent $261,000 to raise a child from infancy to the age of 17.
 We calculated that it cost us 77 percent less than the USDA experts predicted.

 What miscellaneous expenses should children be responsible for?

 As kids grow, their “wanters” are programmed to crave the latest and greatest of everything—things like trendy toys, extreme recreational activities, the latest techno-devices, costly cosmetics, and sporty sunglasses.

-Why do you think that every teen ought to work a part time job?
+Why do you think that every teen ought to work a part-time job?

 Allowing our teens to think that living at home while going to school is their only job is totally unrealistic.
-Learning to balance the priorities of work, school, extra curricular activities and relationships are all things a maturing young adult must be taught to manage.
+Learning to balance the priorities of work, school, extracurricular activities, and relationships are all things a maturing young adult must be taught to manage.

 Why shouldn’t you buy your child a car?

 Financial independence is a muscle that needs to be strengthened one dollar and one goal at a time.
 For our kids, as they matured and grew more capable in their money handling skills, buying a car was a natural outgrowth.

 Can kids earn a college education without debt?